-This version includes the following changes from the previous year:
+This WIESNZ22 version includes the following changes from the previous year:

+Revised Scoliosis co-payment definition

+Revised Live Donor Nephrectomy (LDN) co-payment value

+Revised Ventricular Assist Devices (VADs) for Adults co-payment definition and value

+Revised Gender Reaffirming Surgery (GR) definition

+Revised patient’s age to be calculated at time of admission

+Revised Disability and Health of Older People exclusion rule

+Revised excluded purchase unit code for Postnatal Early Intervention

+Added new excluded purchase unit code for Same Day Radiotherapy

+Revised anaesthesia criteria to include sedation on two exclusion rules

+Added new facility to the casemix eligible facilities list.

 A more detailed list of changes arising during the review is given in section 3.2.1.

 Introduction

+Caveat: This document describes the casemix funding framework for New Zealand’s publicly funded hospitals.
+It will apply in the first year of a new health sector commissioning structure, and this document has been written at a time when the new approaches are not fully known.
+Accordingly, there may be references to the health sector structures of 2021/22.
+However, it will be clear what is intended for the 2022/23 financial year.
+See 3.1 below for further advice.

-This report specifies the final version of the 2022/23 FY WIESNZ22 methodology for casemix purchasing to be used by DHBs.
+This report specifies the final version of the 2022/23 FY WIESNZ22 methodology for casemix purchasing to be used by New Zealand’s publicly funded hospitals.
 It is the same format as the document used in earlier years, and WIESNZ22 is based on the DRG schedule AR-DRG v7.0 and clinical coding in ICD-10-AM/ACHI Eighth Edition after it has been back-mapped from ICD-10-AM/ACHI Eleventh Edition.

 The intent of this document is to specify the casemix methodology used by DHBs so that case weighted discharge values can be calculated for all National Minimum Dataset (NMDS) event records by the Ministry of Health (MoH).
 Further variables are also defined, as required, to identify casemix purchased Purchase Units (PUs), sometimes also referred to as Service Units, case complexity (for future costing work), and the cost weight version used.
 Publicly funded event records excluded from casemix purchasing are identified and where possible the correct non casemix PU applicable to the event record is defined, allowing these event records to be combined with the National Non-Admitted Patient Data Collection (NNPAC).

-A secondary purpose of this document is to provide a definitive explanation of the DHB casemix purchasing framework for use throughout the health sector.
+A secondary purpose of this document is to provide a definitive explanation of the hospital events that would be casemix purchased.
 As such, additional information beyond that required by the Ministry of Health for implementation in the NMDS is provided both as a background and to identify areas that may be subject to revision for future funding arrangements.

 This specification is described as much as possible in plain English.
 There are, however, references to lists of The International Statistical Classification of Diseases and Related Health Problems, Tenth Revision, Australian Modification (ICD-10-AM), Eighth Edition, The Australian Classification of Health Interventions (ACHI), Australian Refined Diagnosis Related Groups (AR-DRGs) and other lists of coded variables from the NMDS Data Dictionary.
 Such lists, including logical conjunctions of different sets of variables, are provided to exactly identify what is included (or excluded) in the English definition.